 Also also, I saw this super rad girl on Lookbook (Olivia Harrison; she’s featured on ‘Beyond the Hype’ this month) wear a black solid maxi dress with a top over it, and it looked really awesome.
-Look her up, and consider her style!posted over 2 years ago
+Look her up, and consider her style!posted about 3 years ago

 Definitely show some ankle with the maxi skirt.
 Wedges with a strap around the ankle make the skirt so much sexier too.
-Try pairing it with a fitted top so you don’t have the shape of a teepeeposted over 2 years ago
+Try pairing it with a fitted top so you don’t have the shape of a teepeeposted about 3 years ago

 Thanks everyone!
 I will try to get to the mall soon to see if I can pick one up.
-Keep all the suggestions coming, and I will definitely update as soon as I get one!posted over 2 years ago
+Keep all the suggestions coming, and I will definitely update as soon as I get one!posted about 3 years ago

 I have another question.
 I love the maxi skirt look, but I’m not sure it would look good on me.
 This is because I’m curvy in all the wrong places.
 Instead of getting large in all directions, my stomach sticks out.
 I have quite large rolls on my stomach, and I’m worried that a maxi skirt won’t look good.
 Help please?
-Thanks.posted over 2 years ago
+Thanks.posted about 3 years ago

 How about trying to tuck in a blouse under the skirt to your real waist instead of lower on the hips?

 I just bought a maxi skirt a couple weeks ago and did this.
 It works for me I’m sure it would work for bigger girls too.
 Also recommend a pair of heels to give the illusion of height.
 Oh and don’t show ankle, at least TRY not to.
 It’s really unsightly with long skirts.